sfiligoi/prp-osg-cvmfs/k8s/cvmfs/README.txt

 # create the cmvmfs supporting processes in default cvmfs namespace
 kubectl create -f daemonset/

-# Create the PersistentStorageClaims for both osggpus and osgcpus namespaces
+# Create the PersistentStorageClaims for all the namespaces
-kubectl create -f pv-osggpus/
+kubectl create -f pv-icecube
-kubectl create -f pv-osgcpus/
+kubectl create -f pv-opportunistic
+...